The Lie That’s Destroying Young Men’s Faith

 God isn’t punishing you.
 He might be building you.

-The same God who used 40 years in the wilderness to prepare Moses for leading a nation might be using your current struggles to prepare you for something you can’t even imagine yet.
+The same God who spent 40 years in the wilderness preparing Moses to lead a nation might be using your current struggles to prepare you for something you can’t even imagine yet.

 Those early Christians didn’t see persecution as evidence that God hated them.
 They saw it as the price of being part of something eternal, something that mattered more than their temporary comfort.